-Fortunately, with the development of technology and its invasion into augmented reality, robotic surgery allows surgeons to get real-time information of the patient during an operation.
+Fortunately, with the development of technology and its invasion into augmented reality, robotic surgery allows surgeons to get real-time information about the patient during an operation.
 However, these inventions have raised some serious concerns regarding the replacement of human surgeons.
-Hence, they are more likely to be used to assist surgeons and leverage their work to enhance productivity now and in the future.
+Hence, they are more likely to assist surgeons and leverage their work to enhance productivity now and in the future.

 8. Artificial organs